 However, this is good news along with the other health benefits of the beverage.
 Coffee has relatively few proven negative effects.
 It is not associated with significantly increased blood pressure.
 Although it leads to transient rises in blood pressure, these increases pass, and coffee consumption is not associated with increased risk of elevated blood pressure.
 Nor is filtered coffee associated with increases in heart disease or stroke risk.
 And coffee has not been associated with increased risk of Parkinson’s disease.

-To learn more about skin cancer diagnosis and treatment, please contact La Jolla Skin and Laser Center in San Diego today.
+To learn more about skin cancer diagnosis and treatment, please contact La Jolla Skin and Laser Clinic in San Diego today.